Our Directors

 She developed the first Reproductive Endocrinology and Infertility Treatment Program in Ottawa, opening the door of advanced science to childless couples in Eastern Ontario.
 Dr. Jolly has been a leader in the community and a dedicated advocate of Women's Health, developing the first clinical service in Pediatric and Adolescent Gynecology at The Children's Hospital of Eastern Ontario and introducing Contraception and Family Planning Services at the Ottawa General Hospital.
 She was also an integral part of Eastern Ontario's first Perinatal and High Risk Pregnancy Program.
 In 1986, she developed the first Mature Women's Health Initiative in Ontario and made available essential comprehensive services to menopausal women in a multi-disciplinary fashion.

 Dr. Jolly is a well-known educator and opinion leader in her field, often quoted and interviewed by the media and the lay press.
 As an educator, she has been recognized by the University of Ottawa, received the Faculty Award of Excellence and has given over 450 scholarly presentations to her peers and physicians at all levels.
+She has an active clinical research program focusing on menopause issues, hormonal therapies, osteoporosis, uterine bleeding and fibroids.
+She is also a strong advocate for the vital nursing role in patient care and strongly supports nursing research in women's health.

 An exemplary physician, a recognized Canadian authority in mature women's health issues and an advocate for medical education at all levels, Dr. Jolly is committed to Canadian women and their physicians in the promotion of health and prevention of disease.
 On April 14, 1999, she was invested as an Officer of the Order of Canada, in recognition of her achievements in women's health.
 In August 2000, she received the Reproductive Health Award from the Federation of Medical Women of Canada.